-Supplemental General State Aid is part of the General State Aid that CPS receives from the State and is required by law to distribute directly to schools.
-SGSA funds are designed to supplement regular and basic programs supported by the General Education Fund.
-The amount of SGSA funds is based upon the concentration level of children from low-income households.
-Funds are distributed to the schools in proportion to the number of pupils enrolled who are eligible to receive free or reduced-price meals under the federal Child Nutrition Act of 1966 and the National School Lunch Act as of the 20th day of the school year.
+Supplemental General State Aid is part of the General State Aid that CPS received from the State, before the new education funding law went into effect.
+As part of the previous system, the district was required by state statute to distribute \$261 million of funding directly to schools based on their poverty levels.
+The amount of SGSA funds was based on the concentration level of children from low-income households.
+Funds were distributed to the schools in proportion to the number of pupils enrolled who are eligible to receive free or reduced-price meals under the federal Child Nutrition Act of 1966 and the National School Lunch Act as of the 20th day of the school year.